tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Spell-Check/quickstarts/php.md

 ---
-title: 'Gyors útmutató: helyesírás ellenőrzése a Bing Spell Check REST API és a PHP-vel'
+title: 'Quickstart: Check spelling with the REST API and PHP - Bing Spell Check'
 titleSuffix: Azure Cognitive Services
-description: Ez az egyszerű PHP-alkalmazás egy kérést küld a Bing Spell Check APInak, és a javasolt javítások listáját adja vissza.
+description: This simple PHP application sends a request to the Bing Spell Check API and returns a list of suggested corrections.
 services: cognitive-services
 author: aahill
 manager: nitinme